IIIT-Delhi/awesome-mentors/README.md

 # Awesome Mentors @IIIT-Delhi
-List of people willing to help and mentor others with thier opensource contribution or thier projects.
+List of people willing to help and mentor others with their opensource contribution or their projects.

 ## Why?
 Well, getting started is hard.